What goes into a concrete slab?

 So, what are the different types of a concrete slab?

 1. Steel reinforcing bars and welded wire reinforcement are popularly used by construction companies.
-The process of constructing a concrete slab starts with leveling the desired concrete slab with a board on the side.
+The process of constructing reinforced concrete slabs starts with leveling the desired concrete slab with a board on the side.
 The thickness typically goes from 4 to 20 inches.
 Then, build the bed and mesh wires are stacked, like the UNO stack that we used to love to play, horizontally and vertically.
 Now you are ready to pour in the concrete and let it dry.
 Well, this may sound really easy but it actually requires a lot of work and time.

 2. Other alternative is the fiber-reinforced concrete.
 While it is less expensive than the mesh wire, it still increases the strength many times.
 The steel fibre may be more ductile as compared to the glass and plastic fiber.
 Why use glass and plastic fiber then?
 Being environmentally-friendly is the current trend, while steel has the potential of corrosion, glass and plastic fiber is corrosion-proof and lighter.
 Those are definitely plus points for our environmentally-friendly friends in reducing harm to the surrounding environment.